-Prosciutto on ciabatta sounds fancy, but it literally just means ham (prosciutto) on bread (ciabatta).
-Ciabatta does well in holding all the fillings together because though it is stable and denser than other white loaves, it is soft enough for a good bite.
-We have more tips down below for a guaranteed tasty ciabatta prosciutto sandwich at home.
+Prosciutto on ciabatta sounds fancy, but it literally just means dry-cured or cooked ham (prosciutto) on bread (ciabatta).
+Ciabatta, or Italian white bread, does well in holding all the fillings together.
+It is stable and chewier than other white loaves, but still soft enough for a good bite.

 - Use a sharp knife with a serrated edge when slicing your ciabatta sandwich.
 We did not build all the beautiful layers just to ruin them with a dull knife!

 - Always brush the insides of the ciabatta with butter or olive oil.
 This extra layer not only gives flavor, but also protects the bread from watery ingredients like tomatoes so that it won’t get soggy.

 - Serve the prosciutto in thin slices so that you can feel the buttery texture of the meat melt inside your mouth.
 You can also include additional protein like grilled chicken slices, or even salami for more flavor.
 Make sure to spread out the fillings evenly to taste all the yummy ingredients in one bite.

 - Add some extra cheese or vegetables to make the ciabatta sandwich more filling.
 Adding creamy cheeses like brie, provolone cheese, fresh mozzarella, goat cheese, and blue cheese will definitely enrich the taste of the sandwich.
 Thinly sliced red onions, cherry tomatoes, and roasted red peppers will add a fresh crunch.